farcloser/tarmac/README.md

  * `POSH_TOKEN`: github personal token to be used by brew
  * `POSH_TMP`: temporary directory to be used by brew, for eg `~/tmp`
  * `POSH_BIN`: final location of brew, for eg `~/Applications/bin`
+ * `POSH_CASK`: final location for casks, for eg `~/Applications/cask`

 Then call the script.

 ## After that...

-Typically, migrating stuff from a template or another machine dump.
+Typically, you may migrate / seed stuff from a template or another machine dump.

 Dump it:
 `brew bundle dump --file=MigrateBrewfile`